MeganMFisher/material-ui-demo/README.md

         </List>
       </Drawer>
   ```

+   - **PrimaryText:** This is the block element that contains the primary text.
+If a string is passed in, a div tag will be rendered.

+   - **NestedItems:** An array of ListItems to nest underneath the current ListItem.

   You now have a nested menu within your side menu.
 If we want add a nested menu within the nested menu we would add the nestedItems prop to our 'Accessories' ListItem that is equal to an object with an array and it would have three ListItem components.
 The first would have a primaryText equal to 'Hats'.
 The second will be equal to 'Jewelry' and the third 'Scarves'.